influxdata/giraffe/giraffe/README.md

       &#60;/div&#62;
     </pre>

   - **style**: _Object.
 Optional.
 Recommendation: do not include._ An object containing the key-value pairs used for inline styling `.giraffe-layer-single-stat` by setting its [style property](https://developer.mozilla.org/en-US/docs/Web/API/ElementCSSInlineStyle/style).
-If used, please be aware of existing default styles that may need to be overridden.
+If used, please be aware of existing default styles that may need to be overridden. `backgroundColor` cannot be overridden and is controlled by the **backgroundColor** option (see above).
 See the `SINGLE_STAT_DEFAULT_STYLE` [here](./src/constants/singleStatStyles.ts).

   - **resizerStyle**: _Object.
 Optional.
 Recommendation: do not include._ An object containing the key-value pairs used for inline styling `.giraffe-single-stat--resizer` by setting its [style property](https://developer.mozilla.org/en-US/docs/Web/API/ElementCSSInlineStyle/style).
 If used, please be aware of existing default styles that may need to be overridden.
 See the `SINGLE_STAT_RESIZER_DEFAULT_STYLE` [here](./src/constants/singleStatStyles.ts).